miker704/Strife/patch_V5_notes.md

     - Added new Cyberpunk profile effect night runner to Strife Shop.
     - Added new Cyberpunk profile effect uplink error to Strife Shop.
     - Added all new Cyberpunk profile effects to profile effect preview modal.
+    - Added all new Cyberpunk profile effects to profile effect item card.